kylebebak/questionnaire/README.md

 ## Tests
 If you've forked __questionnaire__ and want to make sure it's not broken, the modules in the `examples` directory should be used to test it.
-Run, for example, `python -m examples.plans_client` or `python -m examples.activities_client` from the root of the repo.
+Run, for example, `python -m examples.plans` or `python -m examples.activities` from the root of the repo.

 ## Contributing